Beqaa Valley: Bronze Age

 In the Middle Bronze IIA, the Beqa Valley was a highway between the regional power of Qatna in the north and its vassal Hazor in the south.
 The Beqaa valley was known as Amqu during the Bronze Age.
 The identity of the inhabitants is not known for certain, but the region was part of the Amorite Kingdoms of Amurru and Qatna.
 To the southwest of Baalbek was Enišasi, a city or city-state mentioned in the 1350-1335 BC Amarna letters correspondence, written by two rulers of the city Šatiya and Abdi-Riša.

 Iron Age

 By the early Iron Age, the Beqaa Valley came to be dominated by Phoenician-and Aramaic-speaking populations.

 In the 11th and 10th centuries BC, the Aramaeans founded the kingdom of Aram-Zobah (also Sobah), mentioned in the Bible.
 Many scholars suggest it was located in the Beqa'a valley.
 The precise whereabouts of Zobah, a prominent city at the time, remains a subject of scholarly debate.
-In the 8th and 7th century BC, Sobah, now under Imperial Assyrian rule, served as the residence for an Assyrian governor, Bel-liqbi.
+In the 8th and 7th centuries BC, Sobah, now under Imperial Assyrian rule, served as the residence for an Assyrian governor, Bel-liqbi.

 According to a surface survey study by German archaeologist L. Marfoe, the northern Beqaa, and thus the Beqaa valley as a whole, was only sparsely inhabited during the Achaemenid period.